TomLing/tomling.github.io/_posts/2018-02-18-creating-a-serverless-rest-api-with-cosmos-db-on-azure.md

 ---
 layout: post
-title: Creating a serverless REST API with Cosmos DB on Azure
+title: Creating a serverless REST API with Cosmos DB on Azure (Part 1)
 categories: [azure,csharp,dotnet]
-tags: [csharp,cosmosdb,severless,rest,api,azure,dotnet]
+tags: [csharp,cosmosdb,serverless,rest,api,azure,dotnet]
 description: In this post I demonstrate how to create a serverless REST API using Cosmos DB easily on the Azure platform.
 comments: true
 ---